loning/semver/README.md

 Semantic Versioning implementation for PHP including constraints, filters, sorting and iterable map.
 Conforms to Semver specification [2.0.0](http://semver.org/spec/v2.0.0.html) but also support loose parsing of non-compliant but similar versioning systems.

+## To-do

+This library is still being developed and not remotely feature complete.

+[] Port all unit tests from node's implementation to ensure identical operation [] Implement ranges
+[] Add stability support
+[] Add lossy parser for non-Semver compliant version strings [] Add filters for stability and ranges to iterators [] Add extra collection functionality for trimming by filters

 ## Contributions

 If you run into problems using this library, or would like to request additional features, please open an issue.

-Pull requests are only considered if they follow [PSR-2](http://www.php-fig.org/psr/psr-2/) coding standards and include full unit tests maintaining 100% coverage on files and lines.
+Pull requests are only considered if they follow [PSR-2](http://www.php-fig.org/psr/psr-2/) coding standards and include full unit tests maintaining coverage on files and lines.